Equipment for students in Ahern adaptive physical education program gets much-needed upgrades

-Matt Noone, a wellness teacher at Ahern Middle School, was searching for money to purchase working equipment and found success when he approached the Foxboro Commission on Disability.
+Matt Noone, a wellness teacher at Ahern, was searching for money to purchase working equipment and found success when he approached the Foxboro Commission on Disability.

 Noone proposed purchasing used equipment refurbished by Mass Movement and Fitness Brokers U.S.A. in Foxboro.
 The total cost for two elliptical machines, three spin bikes and a cable cross strength machine would be about $5,000.